 The Torngat Mountains are the backbone of Newfoundland and Labrador’s northernmost tip.
 There are no roads, but in summer, scheduled charters leave Happy Valley-Goose Bay for the 600-kilometre (372-mile) flight to Saglek airstrip at the park’s southern border.
-From there it’s a short boat trip or helicopter ride to Torngat Mountains Base Camp and Research Station which is open for 2018 from August 4th – September 1st.
+From there it’s a short boat trip or helicopter ride to Torngat Mountains Base Camp and Research Station which is open for the 2020 season from July 22nd – September 9th.

 Chartered Flights to Torngat Mountains Base Camp